-Getting in touch with an experienced Ocala domestic violence lawyer is very essential in a situation where you’re involved in a domestic violence charge.
+Get in touch with us right now, our domestic violence lawyers have over 20 years of experience handling these types of cases, it’s very important for you to hire a lawyer when accused of domestic violence.
 You could lose your right to movement and the ability to see your kids.
 In case the judge rules an injunction, you must understand how that works and the penalties you could incur.
 Also, remember that victims cannot withdraw the charges.

 Florida Law Covers Family Members Living Together, Formerly or Currently

 Domestic violence charges are not necessarily only against legally married spouses.
 The law also covers family members like:

 - Divorced legal spouses